-- 15 (1) The minimum periods of notice required to hold a general meeting of the Charity are: - Twenty-one clear days for an annual general meeting or a general meeting called for the passing of a special resolution; - Fourteen clear days for all other general meetings. - (2) A general meeting may be called by shorter notice if it is so agreed by a majority in number of members having a right to attend and vote at the meeting, being a majority who together hold not less than 90 percent of the total voting rights. - (3) The notice must specify the date, time and place of the meeting and the general nature of the business to be transacted.
+- (1) The minimum periods of notice required to hold a general meeting of the Charity are: - Twenty-one clear days for an annual general meeting or a general meeting called for the passing of a special resolution, - Fourteen clear days for all other general meetings. - (2) A general meeting may be called by shorter notice if it is so agreed by a majority in number of members having a right to attend and vote at the meeting, being a majority who together hold not less than 90 percent of the total voting rights. - (3) The notice must specify the date, time and place of the meeting and the general nature of the business to be transacted.
+It will contain instruction of how members wishing to engage remotely can participate.
 If the meeting is to be an annual general meeting, the notice must say so.
-The notice must also contain a statement setting out the right of members to appoint a proxy under section 324 of the Companies Act 2006 and article 22. - (4) The notice must be given to all the members, to the Directors and auditors. - The proceedings at a meeting shall not be invalidated because a person who was entitled to receive notice of the meeting did not receive it because of an accidental omission by the Charity.
+The notice must also contain a statement setting out the right of members to appoint a proxy under section 324 of the Companies Act 2006 and article 22.

+- (4) The notice must be given to all the members, to the Directors and auditors - 16.
+The proceedings at a meeting shall not be invalidated because a person who was entitled to receive notice of the meeting did not receive it because of an accidental omission by the Charity.